Seven years. That’s how long Babes and I held the Singles for Family and Life ministry in Hong Kong as couple coordinators.

 Even if that meant we had to spend twice the time to look after these groups, we thought we made the right move.
 That’s because it helped members get to know more about each other better.

 Along the way, new members joined, some were integrated, and a new breed of leaders accepted their roles as household servants.
-That meant expansion of household groups, even though we also had to do some BOMB (bring old members back) campaign for those who went missing in action.
+That meant the expansion of household groups, even though we also had to do some BOMB (bring old members back) campaign for those who went missing in action.
 Changes also took place in the Family Ministry.
 But since nobody was able or willing to take over our position, we held on to the role for a while.

 As much as there were plenty of ups, there were downs as well.
 Some members were involved in conflicts with the ministry, with some leaders openly confessing to me their frustrations.
 When we had fellowships, our leadership was questioned because a social media post showed us raising bottles of beer as a way to celebrate the weekend.
 When we missed our flight back home from the Batangas World Singles Congress, I heard negative feedback, albeit indirectly.